timothywhelan/design/modules/contrib/user_csv_import/README.md

 This module imports user fields from a CSV file and creates a new user account with the information contained in the file.
-In addition, it let you select which fields will to import.
+In addition, it lets you select which fields to import.

 Most fields that comes with the Drupal core can be imported, with the exception of "Image" and "Taxonomy term".